Austria victim theory: Declaration of victimhood

 The founders of the Second Republic probably had a moral right to consider themselves to be victims of political repressions.
 Twelve of the seventeen members of the Cabinet of Leopold Figl, that headed the government in December 1945, were persecuted under Dollfuss, Schuschnigg and Hitler.
 Figl himself was imprisoned in Dachau and Mauthausen and for this reason he was insolent towards emigrants who had "escaped from difficulties".
-So it is not surprising that the myth of "the road to Dachau" (Der Geist der Lagerstrasse) followed "the first victim" myth: according to this legend, during their imprisonment, Austrian politicians came up with the agreement to stop interparty squabbles and to unite forever for the sake of building a new and democratic Austria.
-Representatives of the major parties of the First Republic – conservatives, social democrats and communists – did unite, but only in the beginning of April 1945.
-According to the contemporary point of view, the politicians were united not because of conscious choice, but because of the need to survive in harsh postwar conditions and intentional pressure from the Allied occupational powers.
+So it is not surprising that the claim of a "a spirit of solidarity on [the Dachau] camp street" (Der Geist der Lagerstrasse) followed "the first victim" myth: according to this legend, during their imprisonment, Austrian politicians came up with the agreement to stop interparty squabbles and unite forever for the sake of building a new and democratic Austria.
+Representatives of the major parties of the First Republic – conservatives, social democrats and communists – did unite, but only for a short time in early April 1945.
+According to the contemporary point of view, the politicians were united not because of conscious choice, but because of the need to survive in harsh postwar conditions and intentional pressure from the Allied occupation powers.
 The statement about "all-nation unity" of all Austrians in the cause of post-war reconstruction, being essential for the country to survive and revive, became the third fundamental myth.
-In fact not less important for Austria to survive was the political and financial support from the USA.
+In fact not less important for Austria to survive was political and financial support from the United States.

-Evolution of 'Victimhood' ideology
+Evolution of victimhood ideology

 Anti-fascist period

 An anti-fascist spirit dominated Austrian public politics for two post-war years.
 Propaganda about the supposed feats of the Austrian resistance proved to the Allies the contribution made to the defeat of Nazism, which was required from Austrians by the Moscow Declaration.
 The other task of anti-fascist propaganda was to find a new ideology that could be relied on by a morally and financially exhausted nation.
 Anti-fascist rhetoric, forced from above, ran through the whole social life of Austria.
 Broken chains appeared on the coat of arms of Austria as a symbol of liberation of Austria from "foreign occupation" by Germany, memorial tablets and modest temporary monuments in honour of perished anti-fascists were installed in towns (the only big monument of this period, Heroes' Monument of the Red Army in Vienna, was erected due to insistence of the USSR).
 Propaganda at all levels praised feats of a few anti-fascist heroes, but carefully avoided the topics of Austrian Jews and extermination camps.
 The "victim theory" of this period, that ended not later than 1949, was based on four statements: